FHDA/FHDATime_Frontend/README.md

 ## 2. FHDAtime structure

-We decide to refer from https://daveceddia.com/react-project-structure/
+We decide to refer from https://daveceddia.com/react-project-structure/ and https://hackernoon.com/the-100-correct-way-to-structure-a-react-app-or-why-theres-no-such-thing-3ede534ef1ed

 - ```docs/``` - All our documentation should go here.
 - ```public/``` - All static page go here.
 This should be a static page, since react is a one page application, so we should not change a lot in the directory.